AltahhanAi/Data_Science/docs/content/unit2/02_04_measuring_performance.md

 !!! abstract "Exercise"

     Extend the F1 score, as per the second method, into a multi-class case and calculate it for the above example.
-See the following paper that compares the two different methods and see the following paper to see how to calculate F1 according to the second preferred method.
+See the following <a href="https://arxiv.org/pdf/1911.03347.pdf" target="_blank">paper by Optiz and Burst</a> that compares the two different methods and see the following <a href="https://arxiv.org/pdf/2008.05756.pdf" target="_blank">paper by Grandini et al</a> to see how to calculate F1 according to the second preferred method.
 In practice you might want to consider both (1 ‎and 2) and compare or at least use 2.

 ##Lesson summary